trungnt13/trungnt13/README.md

 In my quasi-free time, I write open-sourced deep learning framework in both **Tensorflow and Pytorch**.

-Occasionally, I completely free my mind and hands by climbing the mountains :mount_fuji:, and I am an avid reader of mountaineering and science history.
+Occasionally, I free my mind by climbing the mountains :mount_fuji:, and I am also an avid reader of mountaineering and science history.

 :sunglasses: Notable works: